-Of the statistically valid sample of forty students selected for testing, four students were determined to have incorrect effective dates with the NSLDS due to the College's omission of the students from the reporting Roster File.
-These students represent 10.0% of the total sample.
-These appear to be isolated occurrences of noncompliance.
+Of the statistically valid sample of forty students selected for testing, one student was determined to have been award a Perkins loan without meeting the definition of exceptional financial need.
+This student represents 2.5% of the total sample.
+This appears to be isolated occurrence of noncompliance.